Building a dashboard is so easy!

 Presentation of the data in itself is only half the challenge.
 Showing trending values and comparisons are the key to the creation of a successful business dashboard.

 Creating a dashboard showing revenue or profit overtime has value.
 Typically, that’s where most budding BI engineers stop.
-Teasing out the real message is the where the value lies.
+Teasing out the real message is where the value lies.

 A graph showing 12 months of total revenue is lacking some important information.
 Adding a 12 month moving average trend provides a valuable perspective that helps flatten out the seasonal trends most businesses endure.

 Taking this one step further and adding a drill down into business lines or regional offices can reveal a far more rich set of insights.

 Create a dashboard in 5 minutes?
 Good luck!

 But that’s what some BI tools proclaim on their “Free Trial” download page.